 To prevent fire drills from becoming too “routine,” consider switching up the evacuation scenario.
 For example, have someone stand at a certain exit with a sign reading “Exit Blocked” to simulate a real potential situation and force employees to react.

-Fire drills aren’t just for schools!
 Create a culture of preparedness in the workplace by conducting regular fire drills.
-Empower your employees to quickly make the right decisions, and you could just save lives.
+Empower your employees to quickly make the right decisions.